99sami/DMS_Blog/posts/tenth-blog-post.md

 **Assignment 2 - Graphic Icons**
 ---
-• How would you summarise your idea behind the suite of icons, and why did you choose the theme that you did?
+**How would you summarise your idea behind the suite of icons, and why did you choose the theme that you did?**

+*'Mental health/ Wellness Retreat'*

 • Did you iterate through a series of approaches before settling on one?
 What changed across those iterations, and why did you choose the one that you ended up with?